Beyond-Gotham/beyond-gotham-website/wordpress/wp-content/themes/beyond-gotham/DEV-NOTES.md

 ## Admin-AJAX Stability
 - Generic calls to `admin-ajax.php` (with or without an `action`) run without loading heavy Customizer code, preventing accidental redeclarations and ensuring a clean `0` response for empty requests.
 - When invoking theme-provided AJAX actions, confirm the required nonces and parameters are passed; logs should stay free of redeclaration notices under PHP 8.4.

+## Footer Layout
+- The footer now only renders the configured copyright text and navigation links.
+Legacy social icon output has been removed entirely.